KS62-HK/dotfiles/readme.md

 ### CytoidPlayer (Wine)

 #### Missing text on the buttons
-You need to install the required fonts in wine first.\
+You need to install the required fonts in wine first, and it seems that `winetricks corefonts` does the trick.
-I am not sure what font it is, so I just run `winetricks allfonts` and it works.